 As runner there is nothing worse than burning out mid way through a tough race or training session.
 This nightmare has happened to us all at least once, both beginners and pros alike, this doesn't mean though that it isn't preventable with a little help.

 Our flapjacks are designed for exactly this purpose and because they are only made from real ingredients they won't upset your tummy either.
-Plus our new Christmas Flavours fill a stocking beautifully.

 Remember that cold weather we were talking about earlier?
 Well it's one of the few things that can actually take the fun out of running, especially when it makes you're hands so numb you can't open the front door once you've finished.